EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 The notion of time in the protocol is  introduced via the `Timestamp` value of [blocks with a `Milestone Payload`](https://wiki.iota.org/shimmer/tips/tips/TIP-0008/).

 As an example, the IoT device to update its position in a new output could consume the output with the previous location data.
-To avoid this the basic output with the data could include this condition.
+To avoid this the `Basic Output` with the data could include this condition.
 In that case, the device can be certain previous outputs will not be consumed until a certain `Unix Time` has passed.